nikosbosse/master_thesis/README.md

 The PDF version of this thesis can be found in `/docs/Master-thesis-Nikos-Bosse.pdf`

 ## Data
 Raw data can be found in `/data`.
-Processed data as well as forecasts from the ensemble models can be foud in `/data/processed-data`
+Processed data as well as forecasts from the ensemble models can be found in `/data/processed-data` (or just click [here](https://github.com/nikosbosse/master_thesis/blob/master/docs/Master-thesis-Nikos-Bosse.pdf))

 ## Code
 Utility functions (processing and loading of data, settings) can be found in `/utils`.
 Code to generate the ensemble models can be found in `/ensembling`.
 All other analyses can be found in `/visualisation`.
 Code will be tidied up in the future, so folder names may change.